Sujit-O/pykg2vec/README.md

 one single python library.

 ## Implemented Methods
 We aim to implement all the latest state-of-the-art knowledge graph embedding library.
-So far these are the implemented algorithms:
+The embedding algorithms included in the library so far (still growing) are as follows,

 ### Latent Feature Models
 These modles utilize a latent feature of either entities or relations to explain the triples of the Knowledge graph.
 The features are called latent as they are not directly observed.
 The interaction of the entities and the relations are captured through their latent space representation.